Corentin250000/Merge_PDF/README.md

 This project has been **fully tested and confirmed to work on Windows**.

 The application **should also work on Linux**, as it uses cross-platform
-Go and Fyne libraries — however, **Linux compatibility has not yet been tested**.
+Go and Fyne libraries — however, **Linux compatibility has been tested on Fedora, but not on Ubuntu / Debian**.

 If you plan to run or build on **Linux**:
 - The PowerShell-based file dialogs **are automatically** replaced with native Fyne dialogs.